RayaanAhmad/WP2023/README.md

 ## Summary
 Welcome to my qubit calculator, it works as a simple 4-bit addition and subtraction calculator on positive numbers.
 It operates hybridly, with the inputs and outputs
 (such as the negative flag to indicate whether to read it as a signed or unsigned number) being handle classically, while the operations of the full adder are handled using qubits.
 There is a simpler version that operates on 3 bits that can only do addition.
+To visualize the circuit, there exists a png in the folder of the circuit that gets used.

 ## Difference in circuit versions
 There is a notable difference in how each circuit is created and handled.